cowboy/jquery-bbq/README.markdown

 ## Release History ##

+1.0.2 - (10/10/2009) Fixed an issue in IE 6/7 where the hidden IFRAME caused a "This page contains both secure and nonsecure items." warning when used on an https:// page.
 1.0.1 - (10/7/2009) Fixed an issue in IE 8.
 Since both "IE7" and "IE8 Compatibility View" modes erroneously report that the browser supports the native window.onhashchange event, a slightly more robust test needed to be added.
 1.0   - (10/2/2009) Initial release